Theories with no superluminal signaling have greater information-processing power than theories with no superluminal causation: Introduction

 \section{Introduction}

+\else {\it Introduction.}|\fi Why does the physical theory describing the world give rise to certain phenomena but not others, and how would this change in another theory?
+These are two key questions in the foundations of physics.
+One way to explore these questions is to characterize classes of theories constrained by various principles.
+This has led to candidate reformulations of quantum theory based on information-theoretic principles (see e.g., \cite{Hardy2001,Chiribella2011,Masanes2011,Muller2021}).
+Here, instead, we focus on principles from relativistic causality.

-\else {\it Introduction.}|\fi Relativistic causality principles shape the landscape of information processing in space and time.
-One such fundamental principle is no superluminal causation (NSC), which constrains information flow between different space-time events.
-The principle of no superluminal signalling (NSS) is a distinct, yet related causality principle, constraining the ability of agents at different space-time locations to communicate through interventions.
+One such principle is no superluminal causation (NSC), which limits how information can flow between different spacetime events in an underlying theory.
+The principle of no superluminal signalling (NSS) is a distinct yet related relativistic principle, constraining the ability of agents at different spacetime locations to communicate through interventions.
+These principles are distinct because causation can be present in an underlying theory without observable signalling between agents~\cite{Wood2015, Barrett2020A,VilasiniColbeckPRA}, thereby leaving open the possibility of violating NSC without violating NSS.

+Although often conflated, a complete understanding of the quantum-relativity interface requires these principles to be formulated and studied independently.
+We do so within a recent general framework~\cite{VilasiniColbeckPRA,VilasiniColbeckPRL} developed by us and investigate the implications of NSC and NSS for information processing, considering the task of generating non-classical correlations\footnote{In this work by non-classical correlations we mean those that violate a Bell inequality.} (such correlations are a requirement for other tasks such as device-independent QKD~\cite{BHK,PABGMS} or randomness expansion~\cite{ColbeckThesis,CK2,PAMBMMOHLMM}).
+We examine the task in two spacetime configurations and show that in the first it is impossible in any \emph{classical} theory constrained by NSC while in the second, it is impossible in \emph{any} theory (classical or non-classical) constrained by NSC.
+This sets the stage for exploring whether these tasks may be possible in a theory that violates NSC but is constrained by the weaker principle of NSS.

+We emphasise that our motivation for considering violations of NSC is to understand why NSC should be used as a physical principle in addition to NSS.
+In particular, we are not suggesting that NSC is violated in nature and our results, regarding the implications of NSC violations, constitute good reasons why it should hold.

-In the context of relativistic causality in tripartite Bell scenarios, so-called jamming non-local theories were proposed in \cite{Grunhaus1996}.
-Jamming theories enable a party (say Bob) to influence the correlations between the measurement outcomes of space-like separated parties (Alice and Charlie) without influencing the individual outcomes.
-It has been suggested \cite{Grunhaus1996, Horodecki2019} that such theories do not allow for superluminal signalling in Minkowski space-time.
-The role of other relativistic causality principles in these theories, such as NSC have remained little understood.
+In the context of NSS in tripartite Bell scenarios, jamming non-local theories were proposed in~\cite{Grunhaus1996}.
+These theories allow a party (e.g., Bob) to influence the correlations between the measurement outcomes of space-like separated parties (e.g., Alice and Charlie) without affecting the individual outcomes detectably.
+It has been suggested~\cite{Grunhaus1996, Horodecki2019} that such theories do not allow superluminal signalling in Minkowski spacetime, but this was not proven within a formal theoretical framework, and the role of other relativistic causality principles, such as NSC, has remained little understood.